 - Adjust DNS settings to point to

-Begin the verification phase by forking the application to create a copy in the
+Begin the verification phase by forking the application to create a copy in another region, for example the

 eu region.
 This will copy all Heroku Postgres data and config vars and will re-provision all add-ons.
 Depending on the size of your database this process may take some time.